Bunkai9448/NHL-07_public/Audio-asf/StreamAudioEdit.md

 ![Hex Editor Image 2](https://github.com/Bunkai9448/NHL-07_public/blob/main/Audio-asf/hex2_streams.viv.png)

 Footnote: The pedestrian way, expalined above, does not changes the offsets, just the audio data.
 This is why it works.

+## Alternative

+You can use our [StreamsFileEdit](https://github.com/Bunkai9448/NHL-07_public/tree/main/Audio-asf/StreamsFileEdit) folder to have a template and make things easier.
+* You still need to use the same method to convert the audio files to asf.